Cutaiar/intuitive-cross-platform-ar-interaction/README.md

 There is only one monkey
 Position and rotation synced with Normcore
 On Detect Image
 We know where the computer is now.
 Use some math to make our 0,0,0, its 0,0,0.
+This is done via `MakeContentAppearAt()` from ARFoundation.
+Calling this method with a placeholder object at the world origin can have the effect of "resetting the AR session origin" to whatever spot you want.
+In this case, we reset the world origin to the center of the desktop screen as this is where it is on the desktop version itself.

 ## Future Work